 Cancer nurses - If you'd like to be cared for in your own home, Marie Curie nurses offer free home nursing care and support for family and friends.

 Transport - Are you worried about how you'll get to hospital?
 Many areas offer transport services for cancer treatment or appointments.
 Your local hospice, cancer nurse or GP will have details of this service.

 Helper services - What about housework, shopping, light gardening, or emotional support?
 Macmillan and Marie Curie have helper services that can assist with tasks or simply pop in for a chat.

 Childcare - Speak to your local council’s Family Information Service to find out what childcare services they can provide.

 Pet care - Friends and neighbours might help out a bit with pet care, but charities such as The Cinnamon Trust offer dog walking and pet foster care.

 It's likely you'll be thinking about many things during this time including how to tell family and friends what care choices are available to you, and taking care of financial responsibilities.
 Give yourself a degree of control by empowering yourself and making the decisions you want.

 Palliative care and end of life choices - Palliative care is end of life treatment where pain and symptoms are managed to help make you more comfortable.
 Talk to your GP or cancer nurse for details of what’s available or find out about local hospices.

 Financial and insurance - Sort out your financial affairs and organise a lasting power of attorney or living will to take care of things in the event you become unable to do so yourself.
 Contact your insurer to discuss your life and health insurance cover.
-Ensure your spouse or partner knows where all important documents are kept.
+Ensure your Next of kin knows where all important documents are kept.

 Will writing - If you don’t have one, write a will.
 Or update an existing will.
 A local solicitor or Citizens Advice can help with legal advice.